Schizophrenia Treatment Table of Contents

 The initial recovery from the first symptoms of schizophrenia can be an extremely lonely experience.
 Individuals coping with the onset of schizophrenia for the first time in their lives require all the support that their families, friends, and communities can provide.

 With such support, determination, and understanding, someone who has schizophrenia can learn to cope and live with it for their entire life.
 But stability with this disorder means complying with the treatment plan set up between the person and their therapist or doctor, and maintaining the balance provided for by the medication and therapy.
-A sudden stopping of treatment will most often lead to a relapse of the symptoms associated with schizophrenia and then a gradual recovery as treatment is reinstated.
+Stopping treatment suddenly will most often lead to a relapse of the symptoms associated with schizophrenia and then a gradual recovery as treatment is reinstated.

 While most people believe that psychotherapy doesn’t play an important role in the treatment of schizophrenia, a wealth of research suggests otherwise.
 Schizophrenia, like all mental illness, is not a pure brain or genetic disorder.
 Therefore, treating schizophrenia with appropriate psychotherapeutic interventions is important.